HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 - polylines.csv
 - notes.csv  (or .txt)
 Upload these files into the main level of your GitHub code repository, where the template will process them automatically.

+## Learn more
+To solve problems, see [Fix Common GitHub and Code Errors](../../github/fix) chapter in this book.

 {% footer %}
 {% endfooter %}